coderefinery/git-intro/_episodes/02-basics.md

 - Your code could be run on different platforms.
 - These files are automatically generated and thus do not contribute in any meaningful way.
 - The number of changes to track per source code change can increase quickly.
+- When tracking generated files you could see differences in the code although you haven't touched the code.

 For this we use `.gitignore` files.
 Example: